 Presenting, Organising and Communicating

-Year 1 shall begin with events beyond living memory studying Travel and Transport moving through to events that have taken place within living memory (Toys), this curriculum design supports the opportunity for children to really grasp the difficult concept of the passing of time.
-Year 2 shall follow a similar approach but adapt their curriculum topics to fit with world events such as Remembrance Day when studying WW1
+Year 1 begin with events beyond living memory (Travel and Transport) and moving through to events that have taken place within living memory (Toys).
+This curriculum design supports children to grasp the difficult concept of the passing of time.
+Year 2 follow a similar approach but adapt their curriculum topics to fit with world events such as Remembrance Day when studying WW1.

-Key Stage 2's curriculum have been designed similarly, working in chronological order of their topics per year group such as discovering who the Ancient Egyptians were in the early civilisations to exploring the impact of World War Two or Stone Age and Iron Age to The Tudors, with the exception of Space Travel to allow for further cross curricular links.
+Key Stage 2's curriculum is designed similarly, working in chronological order of their topics per year group such as discovering who the Ancient Egyptians were in the early civilisations, to exploring the impact of World War Two, Stone Age and Iron Age or The Tudors - with the exception of Space Travel which allows for further crosscurricular links.

 The repeat of chronological order across the topics covered in Key Stage Two classes allows for our children to truly develop and embed a sense of time and civilisations were interconnected.